Ulrich de Maizière: Second World War and later military career

 Maizière took part in the Invasion of Poland and Eastern Front, as an aide to General Adolf Heusinger.
 In this time he was promoted to lieutenant colonel.
 Upon the surrender of Germany, he went into British captivity and lived as a civilian from his release to 1955, when he joined the German Army of the new Bundeswehr and worked in the Federal Ministry of Defence (Colonel).
+From 1960 to 1962, he was commander of the Inner Leadership School.

-1 April 1962 he became commander of the military academy of the German Armed forces (major general).
-1 October 1964 Inspector of the Army (lieutenant general) and 25 August 1966 the fourth Inspector General of the Bundeswehr (General officer), succeeding Heusinger, holding the position from 1966 to 1972.
-In 1967 Maizière formally congratulated Field Marshal Erich von Manstein at his 80th birthday.
+On 1 April 1962, he became commander of the military academy of the German Armed forces (major general).
+On 1 October 1964, he was appointed Inspector of the Army (lieutenant general) and on 25 August 1966 the fourth Inspector General of the Bundeswehr (General officer), succeeding Heusinger, holding the position from 1966 to 1972.
+In 1967 Maizière formally congratulated Field Marshal Erich von Manstein on his 80th birthday.
 He retired 31 March 1972 succeeded by Armin Zimmermann.

 During his retirement he wrote the books: Führen im Frieden - 20 Jahre Dienst für Bundeswehr und Staat ("Leading in Freedom: 20 Years Served for Federal Defence and State")(1974) and In der Pflicht - Lebensbericht eines deutschen Soldaten im 20.
 Jahrhundert ("In Duty - Life Report of a German Soldier in the 20th Century")(1989).

 His brother Clemens de Maizière decided to stay in the Soviet-occupied part of Germany and became one of the founding members of the CDU (Ost), his nephew Lothar de Maizière was the last Prime Minister of the German Democratic Republic (East Germany), while his son Thomas de Maizière served as Federal Minister of Defence as well as Federal Minister of the Interior.

 He belonged to a noble family of French Huguenot origin, originally from Maizières-lès-Metz.